Why local knowledge matters in a global crisis

 There are many different ways this can be done.
-At Conister, we have launched a number of notice accounts, which are specifically aimed at both business and individuals who have suffered from a lack of yield since the recession in 2008.
+At Conister, we have launched a number of notice accounts, which are specifically aimed at both businesses and individuals who have suffered from a lack of yield since the recession in 2008.

 There are other things that can assist a small business.
-For instance, an annual insurance payment which falls at the wrong time of the year could be problematic for a business on tight margins.
+For instance, an annual insurance payment that falls at the wrong time of the year could be problematic for a business on tight margins.
 But if you can break that down into a number of payments over the year, for instance monthly, that can ease the pressure.

-It enables a bank like Conister to be there to help both individuals and the community through assisting businesses with their liquidity.
+It enables a bank like Conister to be there to help both individuals and the community by assisting businesses with their liquidity.
 Ensuring the distribution of liquidity is fair for businesses both large and small is one way of doing this.

 The island has a robust political and regulatory environment, which encourages business.
 While larger banks may have their decision-making taking place in a different country, an independent bank has the freedom to act locally and often more quickly.